rossprogram/rossprogram.github.io/index.md

 could require this cancellation.

-If Ross/Asia is canceled, we plan to __RESCHEDULE__ that session to a location in the United States, with approximately the same dates.
+If Ross/Asia is canceled, we plan to __RESCHEDULE__ that session to a location in the United States, with approximately the same dates (July 5 - August 7).
 Unfortunately, some Chinese students might not be able to join this new program because of their delayed school schedules, or because of quarantines or travel restrictions.